-The TL;DR on how you can help:
+The TL;DR on how you can help (if you scroll down, the full story is below):

 Say you’re interested, but on the fence or unsure about it.
 All I can say is, please try!
 The clinic will NOT let someone donate unless it’s safe for them to donate.
-The bar is high to be a donor, and why I need to ask literally everyone!
-It’s also unimportant if you’re a direct match to me. (via donor matching, you can save other people’s lives too!)
+The bar is high to be a donor, and why I need to ask literally everyone about this!

 I cannot express in words (but I’ll sure try!) how thankful I am for everyone’s help and support in this!
 Thank you so much everyone!